-Lesson 3: Talking about where people live Learning objectives
+Lesson 3: Telling where your friends live

-Write a short text saying where family members live in Rwanda.
+· Write a short text saying where family members live in Rwanda.

-This lesson builds on to Lesson 2.
-After learners are able to tell the direction of different places on a map, they should now be able to talk about where different people leave.
-It is also similar to what learners were taught in Unit 1 of this Book.
+This lesson builds on to Lesson

+2. After learners are able to tell the direction of different places on a map, they should now be able to talkabout where different people live.
+It is also similar to what learners were taught in Unit 1 of this.

-Wall map of Rwanda, Manila paper with the Map of Rwanda drawn on it or the map on Page 92 of the Pupil's book.
+Wall map of Rwanda, Manila paper with the Map of Rwandadrawn on it or the map.